j-berg-au/BOUNDLESS/content/Rules/Tactical Combat/Keywords.md

 ##### Accurate
 A weapon or ability with this tag makes all attacks with **+1 Boon**.
 ##### Aegis
-**Aegis** is a rare resource that acts as a special shield that negates incoming damage.

-Each time a character with **Aegis** takes damage an **Aegis** is shattered.
-The damage is reduced to 0 before all other kinds of reduction and the amount of **Aegis** they have is reduced by 1.
+**Aegis** is a barrier that reduces the next instance of damage you would take to 0 (after all other kinds of damage reduction).
+You can only have one **Aegis** active at a time.
 ##### Armour
 When you take damage, you reduce the damage taken by the amount of **Armour** you have, to a minimum of 0.
 ##### Deadly